simplified-framework/simplified/README.md

 ---------------------

 Simplified is a MVC (Model/View/Controller) framework written in PHP and it's key feature is to be simply, be smart and work with most installable Composer components/libraries.
-It comes with url routing, a database ORM layer, support for simple PHP templates and support for twig and at last a integrated form builder.
+The frameworks basic idea is to simplify even some more frameworks like Symfony and/or Laravel.
+Simplified comes with url routing, a database abstraction and ORM layer, support for simple PHP templates and support for twig and at last a integrated html form builder.

 ##### Installation
 To install the Simplified framework you need to install (if not already) Composer at first: